What Is Email Newsletter Signup Conversion Rate?

 There are many components of your business that must be considered to benchmark your Newsletter Signup Conversion Rate.
 Also known as email capture rate (ECR), experts suggest that a 2% or more ECR is healthy.

 Newsletter Signup Conversion Rate Best Practices

-In another test 5-field form outperformed 9-field form by 34%.
-Again, they didn’t complain about the data quality as people lie in long forms anyway.
+In another test 5-field form outperformed the 9-field form by 34%.
+Again, they didn’t complain about the data quality, as people lie in long forms anyway.

 Why are visitors not signing up on my website?
 Things to think about:

 - Timing: Interrupting people before they’ve had some time to orient themselves and skim your site is perceived as rude.
-Asking questions after someone has left your site yields very low response rate and people may not remember the specific questions or concerns they had.
+Asking questions after someone has left your site yields a very low response rate, and people may not remember the specific questions or concerns they had.

 - Wording: Ask a yes-no question, and you’ll get a “yes” or “no” answer – not very helpful.
 I’ve also found that asking “why” (as in “Why aren’t you signing up?”) is perceived as accusatory.
 I’ll provide some suggested wordings below, but I strongly recommend iterating on your question text to see what subtle variations lead to more useful responses.

 How to Monitor Newsletter Signup Conversion Rate in Real-time

 Once you have established metrics for measuring Newsletter Signup Conversion Rate, you’ll want to establish processes to monitor this and other marketing KPIs.
 Dashboards can be critical in this regard.